Queensland’s Ambulance Ramping Crisis Rated Worst In The Country

 The Queensland Ambulance Service figures show patients waited on average about 30 minutes in an ambulance before being admitted to hospital during December.

-The stats also highlighted that ramping in highly populated areas, particularly in south-east Queensland, rose to more than 46 per cent of all patients, between November and December 2021.
+The stats reported that ramping in highly populated areas, particularly in south-east Queensland, rose to more than 46 per cent of all patients, between November and December 2021.

 QLD Shadow Health Minister Ros Bates told Australia Today's Steve Price that Queenslanders are saturated with images of ambulances and police queued up at hospitals, with stories of patients waiting hours for care.